Codium-ai/pr-agent/docs/docs/core-abilities/fetching_ticket_context.md

 ### Review tool
 Similarly to the `describe` tool, the `review` tool will use the ticket content to provide additional context for the code changes.

-In addition, This feature will evaluate how well a Pull Request (PR) adheres to its original purpose/intent as defined by the associated ticket or issue mentioned in the PR description.
+In addition, this feature will evaluate how well a Pull Request (PR) adheres to its original purpose/intent as defined by the associated ticket or issue mentioned in the PR description.
 Each ticket will be assigned a label (Compliance/Alignment level), Indicates the degree to which the PR fulfills its original purpose, Options: Fully compliant, Partially compliant or Not compliant.